Anoliz/SocialMediaAnoliZ/README.md

 Java Program that you can Register,Login,Chat,and Send Messages to your Friends(THIS INCLUDES LIVE REFRESH)

-#Setting up the environment
+# Requirements:

-You need mysql, you can use xampp, or any Program that you can Create an Mysql Server.
+**1)** You need mysql, you can use xampp, or any Program that you can Create an Mysql Server.
 If you use xampp, just copy this database(FILES) to your xampp mysql Folder you need to have Database "test" with this 4 tables inside